entando/entando-docs/vuepress/docs/next/tutorials/solution/customer-portal.md

 # Entando Customer Portal
 ## Overview
-The Entando Customer Portal (CP) enables an organization to quickly provide a modern, self-service customer-facing application for management of subscriptions.
-It includes a lightweight integration to Jira Service Management for access to service tickets and a Role Based Access Control (RBAC) design for granting users varying levels of access.

 The Entando Customer Portal (CP) is a modern, self-service customer-facing application for managing subscriptions, providing organizations with a quick ready-made solution.
-It includes a lightweight integration to Jira Service Management to administer service tickets and Role Based Access Control (RBAC) for granting users varying levels of access.
+It includes a lightweight integration to Jira Service Management to administer service tickets and implement Role Based Access Controls (RBACs).

 Key Features:

 * Customizable service ticket tracking system with Jira Service Management
-* Role based access control (RBAC) with Entando Identity Management System
+* Role based access control with Entando Identity Management System
 * Integrated user, customer, project, and subscription management

 This tutorial covers: